VibhasN/Whats-that-instrument/index.md

 (cello, clarinet, flute, acoustic guitar, electric guitar, organ, piano, saxophone, trumpet, violin, and voice in order of abbreviations)

+This is a confusion matrix of the baseline model that allows us to visualize which instruments the model had the most and least difficulty predicting.
+The Y-axis are the actual instruments and the X-axis are the model’s predictions.
+So a perfect model with 100% accuracy would have all the numbers lined up in a diagonal where the actual and predicted instruments meet, with every other box containing a 0.
+We can determine that the model did a poor job of predicting the instruments as there are a lot of large numbers that are outside of the diagonal; this is supported by its low accuracy of 40%.
+The instrument with the highest accuracy was the organ with 62.83%, while the lowest was the flute with 13.01%, with the violin coming in at a close second with 15.57%.
+It’s interesting that the model was able to differentiate the violin from a trumpet 100% of the time, but it wasn’t able to do the same with the trumpet; the model predicted the trumpet to be the violin 17 times.
+This could indicate that the spectrograms of the two instruments are somehow closely related

 Trumpet Spectrogram

 ![tru116](https://user-images.githubusercontent.com/89653898/132536117-68f6e373-7115-41ca-90f9-3af6c1fc7cdc.PNG)